vEnhance/1802/src/minmax.typ

 ]

 == [TEXT] Lagrange multipliers

+#warning(title: [Warning for high-school math olympiad students])[
+  If you are a high-school student preparing for a proof-based math olympiad, read the version at #url("https://web.evanchen.cc/handouts/LM/LM.pdf") instead.
+  We use compactness there instead of the wishy-washy terms "boundary", "limit case", etc.
+]

 Let $f : RR^n -> RR$ be a function we're optimizing over some region $cal(R)$.
 We now turn to the case where $cal(R)$, is dimension $n-1$,